A Brief Guide to the Proposed European Unitary Patent (UP)

 How many countries will the Unitary Patent cover?

-At present, it appears that a Unitary Patent will eventually cover all EU member states, except for Spain and Croatia.
-Additionally, there are presently doubts as to whether Poland will ratify the legislation.
+At present, it appears that a Unitary Patent will eventually cover all EU member states, except for Spain, Poland and Croatia.
+The Unitary Patent will not cover the United Kingdom.

 It is worth noting that the list of member states of the EU is not the same as the list of EPC contracting states.
 It will, however, be possible to obtain both a Unitary Patent and ‘standard’ European Patent validations to cover EPC contracting states that are not EU member states (and member states which are not participating in the Unitary Patent).

-Ratification of the legislation may also be a gradual process, with it being possible for as few as thirteen member states (including at least France, Germany and the UK) to be covered by the Unitary Patent to begin with.
+Ratification of the legislation may also be a gradual process, with it being possible for fewer member states (including at least France and Germany) to be covered by the Unitary Patent to begin with.
 This may necessitate a filing regime which uses a combination of national validations alongside a Unitary Patent.

 What are the translation requirements for the Unitary Patent?

 As with the current European Patent system, it will continue to be a requirement that a translation of the claims be filed before grant.
 The translation of the claims must be filed in the two official languages of the EPC which were not used during prosecution.
 As an example, if the patent was prosecuted in English, it would be necessary to file French and German translations of the claims.

 Further, there are transitional provisions for additional translations which may last for up to twelve years.
-Under the transitional provisions, if the application was prosecuted in English, a translation of the whole specification must be filed in an official language of one of the other participating EU member states (not including Spanish or Croatian).
+Under the transitional provisions, if the application was prosecuted in English, a translation of the whole specification must be filed in an official language of one of the other participating EU member states (not including Spanish, Polish or Croatian).
 Applicants may, however, choose one of the cheaper languages for the required translation to reduce costs.

 Once a ‘high-quality machine translation’ system has been implemented fully, the requirement to file full translations of Unitary Patents will cease.